Wishmasterflo/Firmware_flasher/README.md

  - Choice to Update modem.img or not (in 90% of the cases you choose yes here to update Modem) Only in some cases where you want to cross flash a different region Firmware it could be needed not to Update the modem.img as otherwise you might not have all 5G bands available for that region.
-   FYI: It seems that the new Firmware for OP8T (F62/F63) is causing worse 3G/4G mobile Network speed compared to older F13/F15 Firmware.
-That
-   I got proven by many users now so the solution for that is to just flash the older F13/F15 Firmware, then flash the new F62/F63 Firmware and dont update the Modem.img file during update or use the Firmware file called F63_F15_modem which already is usinge the old Modem file!

 # Supported Devices
  - Oneplus 6 (enchilada)
  - Oneplus 6t (fajita)